BLT Pasta Salad

 How to Make BLT Pasta Salad

-- Toss the vegetables in the pan: Pour off the excess fat from the pan, then add the tomatoes, lettuce, and scallions to the hot pan.
-Toss the vegetables in the pan until everything is very lightly coated with the little bit of remaining bacon grease and the lettuce wilts just a bit.
+- Toss the vegetables in the pan until everything is very lightly coated with the little bit of remaining bacon grease, and the lettuce wilts just a bit.

-- Cook the pasta: Meanwhile, bring a large pot of salted water to a boil.
-Cook the pasta according to package directions until tender, then drain, give it a quick rinse in cool water, and cool.
+- Cook the pasta: Follow the cooking time on the package, then drain, give it a quick rinse in cool water, and let it cool.

-- Serve: Top with the reserved ½ cup crumbled bacon.
-Serve at room temperature.
+- Serve: Top with the reserved 1/2 cup of bacon, and serve at room temperature.

 I like to serve BLT pasta salad at room temperature.
-In the most perfect world, you won’t ever refrigerate it, you’ll be able to make it shortly before serving and let it hang out at room temp for a bit (an hour or so) til you are ready to serve.
-This will allow the pasta to remain tender, the bacon to stay crisp, and the tomatoes to keep their delightful juiciness and texture.
+If you make it ahead, take it from the fridge about 30 minutes and give it a good toss before serving for best flavor and texture.
+In a perfect world, you would make it just before serving: this will allow the pasta to remain tender, the bacon to stay crisp, and the tomatoes to keep their delightful juiciness and texture.

 Pin this now to find it later